F4LC0NX/Corvus/whitepaper/README.md

 Corvus Coin is a platform coin built on the UTXO[19] model of Bitcoin.
 Modifying Bitcoin code to add these capabilities is not practical, but Corvus Coin is a platform built from a code fork and issuing newly mined CRV.
 Corvus Coin will be adding assets, rewards, unique assets, messaging, and voting.
 The Corvus protocol’s capabilities will be rolled out in phases, which will be done as a planned hard fork upgrade.
 The code base is designed to allow users and developers to maintain a secure, decentralized, and tamper-resistant network.

 The Corvus Coin project can also serve as a base and starting point for projects, second-layer solutions, experiments, and business ideas that might benefit from either the Bitcoin-based code base with adjustments or the native additional features added to the Corvus Coin blockchain.
+We are deeply grateful to Ravencoin for its innovative contributions, which have paved the way for Corvus Coin to build upon and advance the vision of a decentralized, asset-focused blockchain.

 _The Inuit, Tlinglit, Tahitian, Chukchi, Sioux, the Haida, and many others call Corvus the magical keeper of secrets, the trickster, friend of the First Men, and Creator of the World—an idea or force able to shift, change, and create something from nothing.
 In open source, the power of the crowd can accomplish much more than any one person or organization.
 All are welcome to contribute._

----